 A summary of various council statistics shows that this policy was implemented.

-ISN have 5 examples of a project steered by Clifford Heap, who was Assistant Director of Social Services (Day and Residential Establishments Division), which led to former managers of children’s homes being allowed to foster children.
+ISN have 5 possibly 6 examples of a project steered by Clifford Heap, who was Assistant Director of Social Services (Day and Residential Establishments Division), which led to former managers of children’s homes being allowed to foster children.
 It is not clear in all these situations if the former managers were assessed as foster carers but the evidence ISN have would suggest not.
 What was the status of these arrangements?
 How were they approved?
 What were the financial arrangements?
 How were the children chosen?
 What became of the properties?

 ISN have so many questions about these placements which posed as ‘families’ and where the children called the former managers ‘Mum or Dad’ – yet the homes also posed as pseudo group foster placements.
 They were not defined as children’s homes perhaps to avoid legal regulation.
 It is the view of ISN that these strange anomalies in child care require full investigation.
 ISN consider that these placements were not set up in the interests of the children who were placed there.